 - h.
 When considering what would be an appropriate penalty, the Dean may take into account the disciplinary record, if any, of the student against whom the complaint is made. - i.
 Where the Dean has decided to recommend to the Discipline Officer that the student be expelled or suspended, and where the student is in another Faculty, the Dean shall alert and consult with the Dean of the Faculty in which the student is registered in regard to the situation concerning the student.
 After making such enquiries as the Dean considers necessary, the Dean shall either revise the penalty or confirm and forward it to the Discipline Officer. - j.
 The Dean shall notify the student of any penalty imposed under §26.1.8(2)g.
-Such notification, including a letter of reprimand where applicable, shall be in writing and may be hand-delivered or shall be sent by double-registered mail or, at the discretion of the Appeals Coordinator by courier, to the address which has been provided to the University or to the Appeals Coordinator.
+Such notification, including a letter of reprimand where applicable, shall be in writing and may be hand-delivered or shall be sent by double-registered mail by courier, to the address which has been provided to the University.
 Notice may be deemed to have been effected one week following mailing to the last known address. - k.
-Where the student is in another Faculty the Dean shall forward to the Dean of the Faculty in which the student is registered a written report of the incident and the action taken by the Dean, including a copy of the letter of reprimand, if applicable. - I. The notice of penalty shall also include notification of the right to appeal the penalty to the University Appeal Board (see §26.1.5(1)b for appealable penalties) or to the Practicum Review Board in the case of offences related to a practicum (see §87.6, GFC Policy Manual).
-Notice of appeal must be delivered to the Appeals Coordinator no later than fifteen (15) calendar days after receipt of the Dean's notification. - m.
+Where the student is in another Faculty the Dean shall forward to the Dean of the Faculty in which the student is registered a written report of the incident and the action taken by the Dean, including a copy of the letter of reprimand, if applicable. - The notice of penalty shall also include notification of the right to appeal the penalty to the University Appeal Board (see §26.1.5(1)b for appealable penalties) or to the Practice Review Board in the case of offences related to a practicum (see §87.6, GFC Policy Manual). - m.
 In the case of a degree previously awarded: - The Dean may seek the advice of the Chair of the Department which supervised the holder of the degree, and any other faculty as the Dean requires, to determine if there is sufficient reason or evidence for further investigation. - The Dean may decline to proceed with a complaint, in which case the Dean shall so indicate to the initiator of the complaint and the matter will end. - If the Dean decides further investigation is warranted, the Dean will provide the student with the details of the complaint and